 For example, just before you commit to being a more forgiving spouse, your mind will remind you of every time your partner failed or disappointed you when you “let them off the hook” too lightly and easily.

 Now, you might give into this because your mind can come up with all sorts of really scary stuff.

-But a powerful way to overcome this, especially when you know it’s needed, is to know your values and stick to that.
+But a powerful way to overcome this, especially when you know it’s needed, is to know your values and stick to them.

 What if you fundamentally believe that being a forgiving person is what is truly important in life?

-Shouldn’t that be your highest standard you hold yourself to, and not scary scenarios cooked up by your self-critical thinking?
+Shouldn’t that be the highest standard you hold yourself to, and not scary scenarios cooked up by your self-critical thinking?

 So, don’t let anything or anyone sway you from living your values and beliefs.